 Let us come to @Romans 11: 1 - 22.
-First Mr. Olivier says that from verses 1-10, Paul is shewing that God, while He has cast off Israel as a nation, has not cast off the Israelites as individuals.
+First Mr. Olivier says that from verses 1 - 10, Paul is shewing that God, while He has cast off Israel as a nation, has not cast off the Israelites as individuals.
 It is surprising that anyone should have fallen into such a mistake.
 The church, which was chiefly, or at least in great part, composed of Jews, could never have raised the question of the Israelites being individually rejected.
 What kind of a gospel would it be, that could leave such a question undecided?
-The question is this, &#8220;Has God cast off *his people*?&#8221; The first proof that He has not done so is, that there is an election, as in the time of Elias&#8212;the rest were blinded.
+The question is this, "Has God cast off *his people*?"
+The first proof that He has not done so is, that there is an election, as in the time of Elias -- the rest were blinded.

 Second proof.
 If they stumbled, it was not that they should fall, but that salvation might be granted to the Gentiles.
 Here, observe, the apostle does not say to *some* Gentiles, but to the Gentiles; and that the Gentiles, not some Gentiles, are put in contrast with the Jews.
 It is very certain that they are not elect Gentiles in contrast with elect Jews; but Gentiles in contrast with Jews.
 This is why the apostle says that the rejection of the latter is the reconciling of the world.
 So that the apostle tells us that the Gentiles, the world, have been placed, since the fall of the Jews, in a different relation with God from that in which they were before.
 It is not a question of deciding whether they have all been made partakers of the efficacy flowing from that relationship; but the relationship exists.